andycasey/block-twitter-jerks/README.md

 ### Purpose
 Twitter is home to a lot of jerks.

 Twitter's recent timeline tweaks means that tweets from people you would never follow in a million years end up in your timeline.
-9 times out of 10 it's some jerk who seeks to impose their world view on the rest of them.
+9 times out of 10 it's some jerk who seeks to impose their world view on the rest of us, or is generally just a massive jerk to other people.

 And who wants jerks sullying their timeline?